 As you add and schedule more and more tasks, it gets harder to keep things organized and know what to work on first.

-That’s why Todoist organizes your tasks into three useful views in the top left: Inbox, Today, and Upcoming.
+That’s why Todoist organizes your tasks into three useful views: Inbox, Today, and Upcoming.

 Inbox: The default home for new tasks

 The Inbox is the catch-all for any new task you add to Todoist that you’re not sure where to organize.
-It’s better to get the task out of your head quickly by adding it to the Inbox, then come back to either complete it right away or reorganize it into a new project for later.
+You can get the task out of your head quickly by adding it to the Inbox.
+Then, you can come back to either complete it right away or reorganize it into a new project for later.

 Today: See every task that’s due today across all projects